kbhavani21/laravel-coding-standards/src/content/docs/laravel/Coding Standards/databaseDesign.md

 - No documentation on the database structure
 - And so on...

 These mistakes do not come from a lack of knowledge.
 Instead, it all comes from a viewpoint.
 For example, there is a big difference in choosing a relationship type.
-You might get away with <font color="green">belongsTo</font> today, but tomorrow you might need <font color="green">belongsToMany</font>.
+You might get away with <span class="text-[13px] bg-[#EDEEF3] px-2 py-1">belongsTo</span> today, but tomorrow you might need <span class="text-[13px] bg-[#EDEEF3] px-2 py-1">belongsToMany</span>.
 And if you did not plan for that - you will have to rewrite a lot of code.
 The same goes for any fields and tables in your database.
 Here's what we recommend:

 1. <span class="font-semibold">Spend more time on the planning phase.</span> This will help you understand the system better.
 For example, if you are building a CRM system - you should spend time understanding what kind of data you will have and how you will use it.
 2. <span class="font-semibold">Look at the project UI/description first.</span>This will drive the need for fields and tables.
 For example, if you are building a custom application - figure out the use cases first and then make the surrounding database.